bergus/promise-cancellation/enhancements.md

 ### Syntax proposal B

-A new meta property `await.associateCancel` yields a function that can be called to set a token that will be associated with the promise returned by the async function.
+A new meta property `await.associateCancel` behaves like a unary operator that will associate a token with the promise returned by the async function.

 This meta property is only available prior to the first usage of `await`, and a syntax error otherwise.
 This would allow to call the promise constructor